maniospas/Blombly/docs/setup.md

 from the standard library `libs/.bb`, despite this being imported in every program.
 Avoid generating debugging symbols during compilation with the `--strip` or `-s` option.
-This speeds up compilation and optimization finish and produces a much smaller bbvm file - arround half the size.
+This speeds up compilation and optimization finish and produces a much smaller bbvm file - around half the size.
 For example, below is a compilation outcome with stripped away debug info.
 In this case, any errors contain virtual machine instructions instead of a source code stack traces.